Shloicker/Inkwell-Inc-Generic/README.md

 # Inkwell-Inc-Generic
- This repository is reserved for the generic code of our text adventure and managed by Dylan and Dom.
+ This repository is reserved for the generic code of our text adventure and is managed by Dylan and Dom.